eMapR/LT-GEE/README.md

 implementation, where computing time is measured in minutes instead of days.

 This guide is intended to introduce the basics of running LandTrendr in GEE.
+It describes the LandTrendr conceptual framework, what is required to run LT-GEE, how to run it, what the outputs are and how they are formatted, and provides three example scripts.
+It is assumed that you have a
-It walks though parameters definitions, building an image collection, and formatting the outputs for three use cases.
-It is assumed that you have a [GEE account](https://signup.earthengine.google.com/#!/), that you are somewhat familiar with the [GEE JavaScript API](https://developers.google.com/earth-engine/), and have a basic understanding of LandTrendr ([method](https://github.com/eMapR/LT-GEE/blob/master/docs/kennedy_etal_2010_landtrendr.pdf), [application](https://github.com/eMapR/LT-GEE/blob/master/docs/kennedy_etal_2012_disturbance_nwfp.pdf)).
+[GEE account](https://signup.earthengine.google.com/#!/), that you are somewhat familiar with the [GEE JavaScript API](https://developers.google.com/earth-engine/), and have a basic understanding of LandTrendr ([method](https://github.com/eMapR/LT-GEE/blob/master/docs/kennedy_etal_2010_landtrendr.pdf), [application](https://github.com/eMapR/LT-GEE/blob/master/docs/kennedy_etal_2012_disturbance_nwfp.pdf)).

 ## <a id='landtrendr'></a>LandTrendr

-Each pixel in an image time series has a story to tell, LandTrendr aims to tell it succinctly.
+Each pixel in an image time series has a story to tell, LandTrendr aims to tell them succinctly.
 Let's look at an example; here we have a pixel intersecting Lon: -123.845, Lat: 45.889 (Fig 1) from a conifer-dominated, industrial forest region of the Pacific Northwest, USA.
 At the beginning of its record, it was a mature, second-growth conifer stand, and for 17 years, little changed.
 Then, between the summers of 2000 and 2001 a service road was built through it, removing some of its vegetation.